 Most printers today have one built-in.
 You can tell because the printer has a network jack in the back.

-At the same time, there is a class of print server that is not built-in to a printer, which converts the print job to PDF and may perform other software-specific functions.
-For instance, the it may bridge between a legacy system with traditional print capabilities and a modern document management system, to name an example.
+At the same time, there is a class of print servers which are not built-in to a printer, which converts the print job to PDF and may perform other software-specific functions.
+For instance, it may bridge between a legacy system with traditional print capabilities and a modern document management system, to name an example.

 Minimum expected capabilities

-5. It may be able to spool jobs which arrive while the current job is processing.
+- It may be able to spool jobs that arrive while the current job is processing.

 Note that a print server built-in to the printer may require a disk or sufficient onboard memory to be able to spool.
 I've seen this in a few high-end printers, but I've also seen those systems fail when they received a file that was too large.